Other / mixed grade configuration · Springville, UT

 What is the racial and ethnic makeup of Bridges Nebo Transition Center?

-The largest demographic group at Bridges Nebo Transition Center is White at 76.0%.
-The school serves a diverse student body in SPRINGVILLE, UT.
+The largest demographic group at Bridges Nebo Transition Center is White at 76.0% of enrollment, in Springville, UT.

 What is the Resource Investment Index for Bridges Nebo Transition Center?

-Bridges Nebo Transition Center has a Resource Investment Index of 33/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Bridges Nebo Transition Center has a Resource Investment Index of 29/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page